-- The Deputy Headteacher, supported by the Governing body, takes overall responsibility to ensure that the website content is accurate and the quality of presentation is maintained; - The school web site complies with statutory DFE requirements;

-- Most material is the school's own work; where other's work is published or linked to, we credit the sources used and state clearly the author's identity or status; - Photographs published on the web do not have full names attached.
-We do not use pupils' names when saving images in the file names or in the tags when publishing to the school website;
+- The Deputy Headteacher, supported by the Governing body, takes overall responsibility to ensure that the website content is accurate and the quality of presentation is maintained; - The school web site complies with statutory DFE requirements; - Most material is the school's own work; where other's work is published or linked to, we credit the sources used and state clearly the author's identity or status; - Photographs and videos published on the web do not have full names attached.
+We do not use pupils' names when saving images in the file names or in the tags when publishing to the school website.
+Refer to our Safe Use of Cameras and Images Policy for more detail.